EPCCed/Activities/Readme.md

 # Outreach

-This repository contains a description of EPCC/ARCHER outreach activities.
+This repository contains a description of EPCC/ARCHER outreach activities under the [Activities](./Activities) directory.
 Various practical activities are described that can be used to demonstrate the benefits of parallel/supercomputing to the general public and/or young people.